nansencenter/geospaas-workshops/02_harvesting.md

 docker stop geospaas_workshops_harvesting
 ```

-Once finished or stopped, the container can be removed with the folllowing command:
+Once finished or stopped, the container can be removed with the following command:

 ```
 docker rm geospaas_workshops_harvesting